trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > Unlike OCSP, in the OCSP Stapling mechanism the user's browser does not contact the issuer of the certificate, but does it at regular intervals by the application server.

-  > OCSP Stapling extension is configured for better performance (is designed to reduce the cost of an OCSP validation) and user privacy is still maintained.
+  > OCSP Stapling extension is configured for better performance (is designed to reduce the cost of an OCSP validation; improves browser communication performance with the application server and allows to retrieve information about the validity of the certificate at the time of accessing the application) and user privacy is still maintained.
 OCSP Stapling is an optimization, and nothing breaks if it doesn't work.

+  > The use of the OCSP without the implementation of the OCSP Stapling extension is associated with an increased risk of losing user privacy, as well as an increased risk of negative impact on the availability of applications due to the inability to verify the validity of the certificate.

   > OCSP Stapling provides OCSP response in TLS Certificate Status Request ([RFC 6066 - Certificate Status Request](https://tools.ietf.org/html/rfc6066#section-8)) extension ("stapling").
 In this case, server sends the OCSP response as part of TLS extension, hence the client need not have to check it on OCSP URL (saves revocation checking time for client).